Generic framework for non-perturbative QCD in light hadrons: Introduction

 The organization of this paper is as follows.
-We begin by reviewing the quark propagators modified by the zero modes in the multi-instanton vacuum structure with $1/N_c$ book-keeping planar resummation in Sec. \ref{QP}.
-The generation of dynamical constituent quark mass $M$ are tied to the quark condensate, leading to the spontaneous chiral symmetry breaking.
-In Sec.~\ref{ILM}, we systematically develop more robust theoretical framework which is based on the development in Sec.~\ref{QP}.
-Here we also present the size distribution, residual dipole-like attraction between instanton-anti-instanton, and the determinantal mass $m^*$, which quantify the suppression of the vacuum tunneling density due to the existing light quarks compared to the quenched QCD (Yang-Mills) ensemble.
-We proceed in Sec.~\ref{ILM} and derive the effective Lagrangian in the presence of a single instanton and an instanton–anti-instanton pair, and discuss their bosonization, which leads to chiral Lagrangian at low energy.
-In Sec.\ref{operators}, we establish the framework for calculating the VEV of QCD operators as well as their hadron matrix elements, which is first introduced in \cite{Diakonov:1995qy,Weiss:2021kpt} and later extended to include higher order of instanton correlation in \cite{Liu:2024rdm}.
-All calculations of VEV and hadron matrix elements are considered to be renormalized at the "intermediate scale" $\mu$, determined by the instanton size, with $\mu \sim 1/\rho \approx 0.6\mathrm{GeV}$.
+In Sec. \ref{QP}, we begin by reviewing the quark propagators spanned in Dirac zero modes of the multi-instanton vacuum structure with $1/N_c$ book-keeping planar resummation, showing the generation of dynamical constituent quark mass $M$ are tied to the quark condensate, leading to the spontaneous chiral symmetry breaking.
+In Sec.~\ref{ILM}, we review the development for a robust systematic theoretical framework which is based on Sec.~\ref{QP}.
+In Sec.~\ref{Feyn}, we discuss the gluonic interactions in this instanton vacuum.
+In Sec.~\ref{effective_Langrangian}, we proceed and derive the effective Lagrangian in the presence of a single instanton and an instanton–anti-instanton pair, and discuss their bosonization, which leads to chiral Lagrangian at low energy.
+In Sec.\ref{operators}, we establish the framework for calculating the VEVs of QCD operators as well as their hadron matrix elements, which is first introduced in \cite{Diakonov:1995qy,Weiss:2021kpt,Kacir:1996qn} and later extended to include higher order of instanton correlation in \cite{Liu:2024rdm}.
+All calculations of VEVs and hadron matrix elements are considered to be renormalized at the "intermediate scale" $\mu$, determined by the instanton size, with $\mu \sim 1/\rho \approx 0.6~\mathrm{GeV}$.
 It is important to distinguish this scale from the smaller "chiral" scales associated with the pion mass or the perturbative scales $\mu > 2$ GeV, where perturbative renormalization group (RG) evolution becomes applicable.
-In Sec.~\ref{Feyn}, we provide the Feynman rules and diagrams for the instantonic interactions in this instanton vacuum to make the picture of the ensuing framework more vivid.
 In Sec.~\ref{grand}, we address the importance of the fluctuation in the instanton vacuum by extending the canonical ensemble of pseudoparticles to a grand canonical ensemble, to account for the fluctuations in their numbers which captures globally the scale and $U(1)$ anomalies.
 Finally, in Sec.~\ref{FF}, we summarize the full scale construction of the hadron form factors based on ILM perspective.